sumcoinlabs/sumcoin/doc/developer-notes.md

 For example, if LevelDB had a bug that accidentally prevented a key from being returned in an edge case, and that bug was fixed upstream, the bug "fix" would be an incompatible consensus change.
-In this situation the correct behavior would be to revert the upstream fix before applying the updates to Litecoin's copy of LevelDB.
+In this situation the correct behavior would be to revert the upstream fix before applying the updates to Sumcoin's copy of LevelDB.
 In general you should be wary of any upstream changes affecting what data is returned from LevelDB queries.